-The Secret Raceger is overwhelmed by everyone at York wanting to help
+The Secret Racegoer is overwhelmed by everyone at York wanting to help

-The welcome you get at York Racecourse is almost overwhelming.
+The Secret Racegoer finds that the welcome you get at York Racecourse is almost overwhelming

 You approach a member of the security team to have your bagged searched and he asks if you need to carry it around with you all day.
 If not, he said, you can leave it at the left luggage facility.

 At the left luggage facility the lady tells you they close an hour after the last race, but it might be a good idea to collect your bag before the last so you can get a return bus or taxi quickly.

 “If you need something you can come in and out whenever you like flower.”

 Back at the main entrance there are desks for purchasing daily badges, three-day badges, junior badges and for picking up reciprocal badges for Ascot, Chester, Curragh and Haydock annual members.

 The lady at one of the desks asked if there was anybody from Haydock or Ireland.
 No one was forthcoming.
 “So I can’t help anyone” she said, somewhat crestfallen.

 The gentleman who punches a hole in your badge said “Good luck out there”, as if you are about to enter bandit territory.
 Which, if you are heading towards the betting ring, has an air of truth about it.

 The smiles and greetings continue wherever you go.
 And the racecard plays its part.
 Everything is included, from details of meeting points to cash machine locations and from wheelchair access to seeking out a chaplain if you want a quiet chat with someone who is prepared to listen.